5jt/dyalog-cookbook/manuscript/intro.md

 This is where you need professional programming skills.
 How to install your code into an unknown computer.
 Have it catch, handle and log errors.
 Manage the different versions of your software as it evolves.
 Provide online help.

-You are not a professional programmer.
-You don't have those skills.
+You are not necessarily a professional programmer.
+Perhaps you don't have those skills.
 Perhaps you need a professional programmer to turn your code into an application.
 But you've come a long way already.
-Perhaps you can get there by yourself - with the Dyalog Cookbook.
+Perhaps you can get there by yourself - with _The Dyalog Cookbook_.
+Alternatively, you might be a professional programmer wondering how to solve these familiar problems in Dyalog APL.

-The Dyalog Cookbook is about how to turn your Dyalog code into an application.
+_The Dyalog Cookbook_ is about how to turn your Dyalog code into an application.
 We'll cover packaging your code into a robust environment.
 And we'll introduce some software development tools you've managed without so far, which will make your life easier.

 You might continue as the sole developer of your application for a long time yet.
 But if it becomes a successful product you will eventually want other programmers collaborating on it.
 So we'll set up your code in a source-control system that will accommodate that.
 Even while you remain a sole developer, a source-control system will also allow you to roll back and recover from your own mistakes.